Guaraní people: Slavery

-Eastern Bolivian Guarani
+Eastern Bolivian Guaraní

-The Guarani people in Bolivia, called Chiriguanos, lived in the foothills of the Andes and had a different history than most other Guarani people.
+The Guaraní people in Bolivia, called Chiriguanos, lived in the foothills of the Andes and had a different history than most other Guaraní people.
 Noted for their warlike character, the Chiriguanos were hostile in turn to the Inca Empire, the Spanish, and the independent state of Bolivia from the late 15th to the late 19th century.
 The Jesuit missions had little success among the Chiriguanos, although Franciscans in the 19th century attracted numerous converts.
 The Chririguanos were not finally pacified until the defeat in 1892 of forces led by their messianic leader Apiaguaiki Tumpa in the Battle of Kuruyuki.